nautobot/nautobot/docs/additional-features/custom-scripts.md

 direction = ChoiceVar(choices=CHOICES)
 ```

+### MultiChoiceVar

+Similar to `ChoiceVar`, but allows for the selection of multiple choices.

 ### ObjectVar

 A NetBox object of a particular type, identified by the associated queryset.
 Most models will utilize the REST API to retrieve available options: Note that any filtering on the queryset in this case has no effect.